Find the answers to common questions about using the STAT to support your SATAC application. For questions about a STAT sitting, contact ACER.

 Information on how STAT results are reported by ACER can be found here.

-If you previously sat the STAT Multiple Choice with SATAC we will access your results electronically.
+If you previously sat the STAT Multiple Choice (MC) with SATAC, we will access your results electronically.

 There is no formal limit on the length of time a STAT score remains valid for applications through SATAC.